Get started for developers get-started-developers

 Testing and debugging testing

-1. Debug SDK implementation: Use Adobe Experience Platform Assurance to inspect SDK events, validate data collection, and troubleshoot integration issues in real-time.
+1. Debug SDK implementation: Use Adobe Experience Platform Assurance to inspect SDK events, validate data collection, and troubleshoot integration issues as they happen.
 Learn more about Assurance.

 2. Test event delivery: Verify that events from your application are correctly received by Adobe Experience Platform and trigger journeys as expected.
 Monitor event ingestion and validate payload structure.